UPSA04/C-PROGRAM-TO-Entry-the-marks-and-print-the-report-card/README.md

 8. #User inputing the choice among them

 9. # if choice ==1
- --Enter the student name
+-Enter the student name
  -Enter the student no
- -Enter the marks for Math
- -Enter the marks for Science
- -Enter the marks for English
- -Enter the marks for Computer
- -Enter the marks for Social
- -Enter the marks for Nepali
+ -Enter the subjects
  -calculating the total
  -calculating the average